James Brayshaw: Personal life

 James Brayshaw is the son of Ian 'Sticks' Brayshaw, former first-class cricketer for Western Australia and former Claremont WAFL premiership player, and the brother of Mark Brayshaw, a former player for North Melbourne and current CEO of the AFLCA.

 In an accident on 20 September 2006, his 36-year-old sister Sally was killed instantly after the facade of her garage collapsed on top of her.

 Brayshaw and his wife Sarah have four sons.
 On 23 October 2014, the couple announced their separation after 23 years of marriage.
 Since 2017, Brayshaw's current partner is Lisa Christie.

-Brayshaw is the uncle of two AFL-listed players: Angus Brayshaw at the Melbourne Football Club, and Andrew Brayshaw at the Fremantle Football Club, with brother Mark the father of Angus, Andrew and Hamish, the latter of which was delisted at the end of the 2020 AFL season.
+Brayshaw is the uncle of two AFL-listed players: Angus Brayshaw at the Melbourne Football Club, and Andrew Brayshaw at the Fremantle Football Club, with brother Mark the father of Angus, Andrew and Hamish, the latter of whom was delisted at the end of the 2020 AFL season.

 He was educated at Scotch College, Perth, and Pembroke School.